theAgingApprentice/aaWeb/README.md

 * WebServer.h.
 Required for hosting a web server.
 This comes with the Arduino core library.
 * ESPmDNS.h.
 Required for hosting a web server.
 This comes with the Arduino core library.
 * <a href="https://github.com/marian-craciunescu/ESP32Ping">ESP32Ping.h</a> Used to verify IP addresses, specificlly the MQTT broker IP address.
-* <a href="https://github.com/theAgingApprentice/aaFormat">aaFormat.h</a> Required for converting and formatting data types.
 * <a href="https://github.com/theAgingApprentice/aaNetwork">aaNetwork.h</a> Required for Wifi connection.

 ## Author